 Democrats are pushing the Biden administration to lift the State Department's blanket ban on U.S. politicians lobbying for gay marriage overseas.
-Currently, embassies can not discuss gay marriage, as the State Department describes its policy as “neither for or against” advocating for marriage equality abroad, according to The Hill.
+Currently, embassies cannot discuss gay marriage, as the State Department describes its policy as “neither for or against” advocating for marriage equality abroad.

-After gay marriage was legalized in 2015, 28 other countries have followed suit.
+After gay marriage was legalized in the United States, 28 other countries have followed suit.
 A recent 2021 Gallop poll shows record high support for gay marriage.

-With burgeoning support for gay marriage, some countries continue to enforce draconian laws against homosexuals, as for there are currently 71 countries where homosexuality constitutes as a criminal offense.
+Despite burgeoning support for gay marriage, some countries continue to enforce draconian laws against homosexuals.
+There are currently 71 countries where homosexuality constitutes a criminal offense.

 In 11 of these countries, most of which are located in the Middle East, homosexuality is punishable by death.
-Many of these laws derive from colonial times, when European powers carved up regions of the world and impose laws on native inhabitants.
+Many of these laws originated in colonial times, when European powers carved up regions of the world and imposed laws on native inhabitants.

-More than 60 House Democrats, led by the House of Foreign Affairs Committee, are pushing for change to have a greater influence on LGBT rights globally
+More than 60 House Democrats, led by the House of Foreign Affairs Committee, are pushing for change to have greater influence on LGBT rights globally.